The Archetype Crucible

 Rettig, but each other, the supplies available to all sides dwindled and were

 fiercely contested.
-At the current rate, Rettig estimated that her forces would
+At the current rate, Rettig estimated that his forces would

 be walking and using sharp sticks by Spring time, maybe sooner.
 Rettig needed

-supplies to maintain her forces; medicine, food, ammunition, spare parts, and
+supplies to maintain his forces; medicine, food, ammunition, spare parts, and

-volunteers to replace those who fell under her command.
-Her best scouts were
+volunteers to replace those who fell under his command.
+His best scouts were

 sent far and wide, by foot and by horse, to negotiate contracts and to find

 supplies or those who would still trade for protection.
-Most of her scouts never
+Most of his scouts never

 returned, they were either killed or chose to desert, finding better employment

 opportunities.
-Either way, Rettig knew it was only a matter of time before her
+Either way, Rettig knew it was only a matter of time before his

 base was discovered, if it hadn’t already been learned in a variety of methods

 from one of those who had not returned.
-She needed a new base of operations and
+He needed a new base of operations and

-she needed her scouts to find her one and quickly.
+he needed his scouts to find his one and quickly.
 Out of all the scouts sent

 out, only three returned but one of those scouts had a very interesting story to